 - Place your cursor above the image and use the arrow down key on your keyboard to place your cursor where you’d like to begin your text.

-Top Three Google Docs Workarounds to Add Images behind Text
+The Top Three Google Docs Workarounds to Add Images Behind Text

 Three Workarounds to Add Image Behind Text in Google Docs includes: